Program Overview

 Choosing to Customize or Electing a Concentration

 The decision to customize one’s program or elect a concentration area depends on the individual student.
-Specific questions concerning each concentration should be directed to the concentration faculty directors at the Concentration and Customization Fair.
+Specific questions concerning each concentration should be directed to the concentration faculty directors.

 Answers to some frequently asked questions are: